Gene Martin – Executive Director

-Phil Sletten is Senior Policy Analyst at the New Hampshire Fiscal Policy Institute, an independent, non-profit policy research organization in Concord, where he has worked since 2016.
+Phil Sletten is the Research Director at the New Hampshire Fiscal Policy Institute, where he has worked since 2016.
 Phil researches New Hampshire budget and revenue policy, the economy and the financial wellbeing of the state’s residents, and health policy.
 He previously served as a performance auditor for the New Hampshire Office of Legislative Budget Assistant, where he provided analysis to policymakers on a wide range of state agency operations.
 A New Hampshire native, Phil has a Bachelor of Arts in political science and policy studies from Grinnell College, located in Grinnell, Iowa, and a Master of Public Affairs from the University of Wisconsin at Madison.
 He is a graduate of Leadership NH from the Class of 2018.

 Emily Woodward – Communications and Operations Associate

-Emily Woodward is the Communications and Operations Associate for NHFPI.
+Emily Woodward is the Communications and Operations Associate for the New Hampshire Fiscal Policy Institute.
 Emily brings experience in the fields of education, communications, and marketing, including graphic design and event planning.
 She also worked as a freelance reporter for the Lakes Region newspapers covering town meetings and writing feature articles.
 Emily is a graduate of Plymouth State University with a Bachelor of Arts degree in Communications and a minor in Business Administration.
 As a lifetime resident of New Hampshire, Emily’s spent time living in all areas of the Capitol City and enjoys exploring all the Granite State has to offer with her family.

 Contact Emily at ewoodward[at]nhfpi.org